 Jen and I just switched our gear set up, and we moved away from zoom lenses.
 This lens was the main reason why.
-When we were first starting out we were using zoom lenses.
-I saw a few images from photographer on my 500px.com website (I would link to him, but he no longer has a 500px site, and I can’t remember his name).
-These images had meta data showing a combination of a Canon 5D Mark II, as well as the 135mm prime.
-The images were so crisp, sharp, and colorful, with the most amazing bokeh.
+When we were first starting, we were using zoom lenses.
+I saw a few images from the photographer on my 500px.com website (I would link to him, but he no longer has a 500px site, and I can’t remember his name).
+These images had metadata showing a combination of a Canon 5D Mark II, as well as the 135mm prime.
+The images were so crisp, sharp, and colorful, with the most fantastic bokeh.
 I had to do some more research.
 I ended up falling in love and last August I sold my 70-200 2.8 (non-is) and scooped up this bad boy from B&H.

 I will say that the autofocus on this lens is better than any other lens I have owned.
-While we shoot with the 5D Mark II, which isn’t known to be an autofocus champ, I can still track moving subjects, with this lens, and am able to quickly and accurately lock focus in low light conditions (which is why in my opinion it bests the 85L).
+While we shoot with the 5D Mark II, which isn’t known to be an autofocus champ, I can still track moving subjects, with this lens, and can quickly and accurately lock focus in low light conditions (which is why in my opinion it bests the 85L).

 Now, most people overrate sharpness when it comes to a lens.
-I would say there are 6 parts in testing the quality of a lens, and each of them are individually important: Build Quality (including flare control), Color Rendition, Contrast, Bokeh Rendition, Autofocus, and oh yes, Sharpness.
-While this lens excels in all of those qualities, sharpness is it’s strong suit.
+I would say there are six parts in testing the quality of glass, and each of them is individually important: Build Quality (including flare control), Color Rendition, Contrast, Bokeh Rendition, Autofocus, and oh yes, Sharpness.
+While this lens excels in all of those qualities, sharpness is its strong suit.
 When I use this lens in natural light at over 1/200 of a second, I can ALWAYS distinguish the eyelashes on my subject.
-In fact, some people argue that this lens is too sharp for portraiture because it shows the imperfections of the skin much better that other lenses.
+Some people argue that this lens is too sharp for portraiture because it shows the imperfections of the skin much better than other lenses.

 Now Canon makes a lot of great lenses.
-This in my opinion is one of the best.
-Most of Canon’s best lenses are EXPENSIVE, and price does come into play when deciding what lens you are going to use in your business.
+This, in my opinion, is one of the best.
+Most of Canon’s best lenses are EXPENSIVE, and the price does come into play when deciding what lens you are going to use in your business.
 This lens excels in that quality too.
-You can pick this lens up for around $1,000.00, which in my opinion makes it almost a no brainer for someone with a full-frame camera who does a lot of portrait work.
-In fact, it is the most inexpensive “L” lens we own, and in my opinion has the best optical quality.
+You can pick this lens up for around $1,000.00, which in my opinion makes it almost a no brainer for someone with a full-frame camera which does a lot of portrait work.
+It is the most inexpensive “L” lens we own, and in my opinion, has the best optical quality.

 This is something that you have to ask yourself.
 One of the things that I would consider is your sensor size.
-135 may be too long if you use a crop sensor.
-We shoot with a 5D mainly, and we own a 550D (1.6 crop).
-The 135 rarely get’s seen on the crop unless I need 200mm (135mm x 1.6 FOVCF =216mm).
-Wedding photographers NEED versatility, and being an all-prime shooter, I understand the need for zooms in a wedding environment.
-I have come to the decision that shooting with all prime forces allows me to interact with my subject and environment a lot more.
-Rather than being stagnent, I get to explore new angles, and get involved with my bride and groom.
+One hundred thirty-five may be too long if you use a crop sensor.
+We shoot with a 5D mainly, and we own a 550D (1.6 crops).
+The 135 rarely get seen on the plant unless I need 200mm (135mm x 1.6 FOVCF =216mm).
+Wedding photographers NEED versatility, and being an all-prime shooter; I understand the need for zooms in a wedding environment.
+I have decided that shooting with all prime forces allows me to interact with my subject and atmosphere a lot more.
+Rather than being stagnant, I get to explore new angles and get involved with my bride and groom.
 There are ALWAYS occasions when a zoom would be efficient for me.
-I can see in a portrait session a 70-200 allows you to go tight-middle-wide immediately, which allows you to get more shots off.
+I can see in a portrait session a 70-200 allows you to go tight-middle-wide immediately, which will enable you to get more shots off.
 In a wedding environment, you can capture multiple looks of a single critical moment (we always have a second shooter to make sure we get those looks as well).

-However, we are able to capture those moments at F/2.0, with a look that cannot be replicated by any other lens.
+However, we can capture those moments at F/2.0, with a look that cannot be replicated by any other lens.
 I would say if you are starting in wedding photography, and you use a crop-sensor camera exclusively, a 70-200 may be a more useful lens for you.
 The 135 like most primes is a specialty lens that, once confident in using it, will yield excellent results.
 I would recommend at least renting it.
-You can get it for 3 days for $26.00 HERE.
+You can get it for three days for $26.00 HERE.

 So what do you think about using primes vs. zooms in wedding photography?
 Leave some comments below!